 Accommodation is not included in the cost.
 There is accommodation on site starting at approx. £40/ night.
 Please contact Cath Barnett for details.
 You may also find the guide to accommodation near CEH Lancaster helpful.

 This course is limited to 25 places

 Any member of the target audience

-Prof Nick Beresford, Centre for Ecology & Hydrology
+Prof Nick Beresford, UK Centre for Ecology & Hydrology